zephraph/notes/Projects/Obsidian Tools/obsidian-plugin-cli.md

 The `match` operation is almost like an if/else statement.
 In this case, if `noVaultProvided` returns true then `promptForVault` will be called.
 Otherwise if `isValidVaultProvided`, call `formatVault`.
 Otherwise `invalidVaultProvided` would be called.

-Lastly the `do` just calls a function.
+Lastly the `do` just calls a function (or another procedure)!
+Aggregated together